Are you fascinated by Italy’s unique and rich culture? If so, you may have heard of many superstitions deeply ingrained in many Italians’ daily lives.

 The Italian expression for good luck is “In bocca al lupo,” meaning “into the mouth of the wolf.”
 And the response to this must always be “Crepi il lupo,” meaning, “May the wolf die.”
 This expression is commonly used and is just as traditional as “Buona Fortuna” (Good Luck).

-Understanding and respecting these superstitions allows you to better appreciate Italy’s unique and rich culture.
+Understanding and respecting these superstitions allows you to appreciate Italy’s unique and rich culture better.
 So the next time you find yourself in the Bel Paese, keep an eye out for these fascinating customs and traditions, and perhaps even embrace a few of them yourself.